Forrai-Zoltan/shorts/md/befitting.md

 He cursed, put the flask away and continued climbing.
 His muscles strained and tore as he stretched to reach a bit of stone above his head.
 First a few fingers, then he grabbed it with his hand.
-The sharp, jagged edge of the white granite cleaved into his skin and he left a bloodied trail of red handprints on the otherwise pale stone.
+The sharp, jagged edge of the white granite cleaved into his skin and as he scaled he left a bloodied trail of red handprints on the otherwise pale stone.
 And as he reached the summit he dragged himself up onto the plateau and rolled over onto his back.